camunda/camunda-bpm-platform/freemarker-template-engine/README.md

 Modules which contains wrappers of Java template engines as [JSR 223](https://www.jcp.org/en/jsr/detail?id=223) compatible [script engines](http://docs.oracle.com/javase/7/docs/api/javax/script/ScriptEngine.html).
-Therefore they can be used in the [camunda BPM platform](http://camunda.org) as scripting languages.
+Therefore they can be used in the [Camunda Platform](https://camunda.com/products/camunda-bpm/) as scripting languages.

 ## Contributing